 What Developers Can Learn from Google and SEO to Build Better Apps

-For the past year I have been working to improve my own personal organic search profile and have started helping clients do the same.
+A few years ago I decided to improve my own personal organic search profile and have started helping clients do the same.

 Don't worry I am still a web developer, which gives me a unique insight into both disciplines.

 One reason why SEO has become so attractive to me is the advantage knowing how to build high quality websites gives me.
-At the same time, I have studied and how online marketers approach their craft.
+At the same time, I have studied what makes SEO work and how online marketers approach their craft.